Discover STEM-themed competitions for you and your students to enter in this academic year

 Run by the RSC, the UK Chemistry Olympiad is designed to challenge and inspire older secondary-school students, by encouraging them to push themselves, boost their critical problem-solving skills and test their knowledge in real-world situations.
 Explore past papers to get an idea of the types of questions involved.

-There are three rounds that culminate with the prestigious International Chemistry Olympiad, which will take place this year in Riyadh, Saudi Arabia.
-Round 1, a written test taken in your school, is scheduled to take place on 25 January 2024.
+There are three rounds that culminate with the prestigious International Chemistry Olympiad, which will take place this year in the United Arab Emirates.
+Round 1, a written test taken in your school, takes place in January each year.
 Students then receive bronze, silver or gold certificates depending on their scores.
 Up to 30 students will then be selected to move on to the second round – a training weekend at the University of Nottingham.
-Four students will then be chosen to represent the UK in the international competition from 21–30 July 2024.
+Four students will then be chosen to represent the UK in the international competition, taking place this year in July.

 To get started, register your school or college.
 Do this and find out more information about preparing on the Olympiad homepage.